brunomaga/brunomaga.github.io/_posts/2018-03-27-Deep-Neural-Networks.md

 ---

 layout: post
-title:  "Deep Neural Networks: backpropagation, dropout and CNNs"
+title:  "Deep Neural Networks: backpropagation, dropout, CNNs and embeddings"
 categories: [machine learning, supervised learning, deep neural networks]
 tags: [machinelearning]
 ---

-We have seen that simple linear classification schemes like logistic regression:

-$$
-p (y | x^T w) = \frac{e^{x^Tw_y}}{1+e^{x^Tw_y}}
-$$

-can work well but are limited.
-Alternative approaches like binning work well only for low input dimensionality.
-That's where neural networks fill the gap.
-Neural networks allows us to learn not only the *weights* but also the *useful features*.
-In practice, they are what we call an **[universal approximator](https://en.wikipedia.org/wiki/Universal_approximation_theorem)**, i.e. an approximator to any function in a bounded continuous domain.
-I will omit the proof, email me if you are interested in knowing more.
+Deep Neural networks -- also known as Multi Layer Perceptrons -- are **[universal approximator](https://en.wikipedia.org/wiki/Universal_approximation_theorem)**, i.e. an ML approximator to any function in a bounded continuous domain.
+They're the most important and relevant ML tool on the field of supervised learning as they're included in models related to most supervised tasks.

-### Structure

-The structure of a simple NN is the following: one input layer of size $D$, $L$ hidden layers of size $K$, and one output layer.
+The structure of a basic NN is the following: one input layer of size $D$, $L$ hidden layers of size $K$, and one output layer.
 It is a **feedfoward network**: the computation performed by the network starts with the input from the left and flows to the right.
 There is no feedback loop.
 It can be used for regression (when input and output are provided) and for classification (when input are provided and new output is the classifier).

 <p align="center">
 <img width="30%" height="30%" src="/assets/Deep-Neural-Networks/dnn.png"><br/>